 Hachiko waited day after day for his master to return.

-Culture Note: ハチ公 is a dog that was so loyal to his master, that he waited for him to return at the station he would always go to for him even after the owner's death.
+Culture Note: ハチ公 is a dog that was so loyal to his master, it waited for him to return at the station even after the owner's death.

 They continued working.